jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-    (iv) section 91AAD or 91AAE in relation to livestock; or (v) any of sections 91AAF to 91AAM in relation to depreciation; or (vi) section EA 3(8) of the Income Tax Act 2007 in relation to accrual expenditure; or (f) any Order in Council or regulation made under section 225 of this Act or under any of the Acts listed in paragraphs (a) to (ec) of this subsection, except—
+    (iv) section 91AAD or 91AAE in relation to livestock; or (v) any of sections 91AAF to 91AAM in relation to depreciation; or (vi) section EA 3(8) of the Income Tax Act 2007 in relation to accrual expenditure; or (ed) the applied global anti-base erosion rules, including commentary and guidance described in section HP 3(3)﻿(b) of the Income Tax Act 2007; or
+  (f) any Order in Council or regulation made under section 225 of this Act or under any of the Acts listed in paragraphs (a) to (ec) of this subsection, except—
     (i) any provision to the extent that it is or could be the subject of a determination referred to in paragraph (e), (eb), or (ec); or
     (ii) section RD 24 of the Income Tax Act 2007.